Characteristics of the Maltese language in AX Semantics

 (the 9th day)

-For Maltese, ordinal numerals are written out until 12, otherwise (above 12) the output is in digit form.
-Cardinal numerals are written out until 10, otherwise (above 10) the output is in digit form.
+For Maltese, both cardinal and ordinal numerals are written out until 10 on the platform, otherwise (above 10) the output is in digit form.
 Take cardinal numerals for example:

 għaxar karozzi